-In this webinar, Michael DeSa will provide an introduction to the components of the TICK Stack and a review of the features of InfluxEnterprise and InfluxCloud.
-He will also demo how to install the TICK stack.
+In this webinar, we will provide an introduction to the components of the TICK Stack and a review of the features of InfluxDB Enterprise and InfluxDB Cloud.
+She will also demo how to install the TICK Stack.

-Watch the webinar “Introduction to the TICK Stack and InfluxEnterprise” by clicking on the download button on the right.
+Watch the webinar “Introduction to the TICK Stack and InfluxDB Enterprise” by filling out the form and clicking on the download button on the right.
 This will open the recording.

-Here is an unedited transcript of the webinar “Introduction to the TICK Stack and InfluxEnterprise.”
+Here is an unedited transcript of the webinar “Introduction to the TICK Stack and InfluxDB Enterprise.”
 This is provided for those who prefer to read than watch the webinar.
 Please note that the transcript is raw.
 We apologize for any transcribing errors.

 • Chris Churilo: Director Product Marketing, InfluxData

 • Katy Farmer: DevRel, InfluxData

 Katy Farmer 00:00:01.382 Great.
 Thank you, Chris.
 Welcome, everybody, to our Getting Started series.
 We’re going to go over some of the more basic things this morning, but if you have any questions, please, like Chris said, put them in the chat or the Q&A. We’re going to cover what is the TICK Stack, what’s involved with InfluxDB Enterprise and InfluxDB Cloud and then we’re going to do a demo, so it’s pretty straightforward this morning, but, again, any questions.
 And I firmly believe that there is no such thing as a stupid question, because I have asked all of them.
 So if you think it’s a stupid question, just be like, “Nope, Katy has definitely asked that,” and feel free.